Hand Made Double Alto D ocarina - ocarina for irish and celtic music

 Description

-The double alto D ocarina is ideal for playing Irish traditional music, with a range matching the tin whistle (C#5 to B6), and covering the sounding range of all common Irish tunes.
+This hand made double alto D ocarina is ideal for playing Irish traditional music.
+It has a range matching the tin whistle (C#5 to B6), and covers the sounding range of all common Irish tunes.

 The Pacchioni system and Irish traditional music